OR-5 Constituent Accountability Project · 2026 Primary

 $3.56M AIPAC-aligned money received

-This site exists because on four defining votes and moments since then, Rep. Bynum has made choices that many of those same constituents believe betray the values she was elected to represent.
-Oregon's Democratic primary voters deserve the full picture before deciding whether she earns another term unchallenged.
+This site exists because on five defining votes and moments since then, Rep. Bynum has made choices that many of those same constituents believe betray the values she was elected to represent.

 Every claim here is sourced.
 Read it, verify it, share it.